uwescience/git-tutorials-siamcse2017/README.md

  - Have an editor that you know how to use for modifying files. (e.g. nano, vim, emacs, etc.)

+ - For Part 2, you should also have a Github account.
+Create a free account at https://github.com/

 ### Tips:

  - See http://installation.software-carpentry.org/ for the software recommended for [Software Carpentry](https://software-carpentry.org/about/) workshops.
 We suggest following this if you don't have Git, bash, editors, etc. (especially if you are using a Windows laptop).